A Survey of Scaling in Large Language Model Reasoning: Scaling in Input Sizes

 \subsection{In-Context Learning}

-In-Context Learning (ICL) enables LLMs to adapt to new tasks without parameter updates by conditioning on demonstrations within the input prompt.
+In-Context Learning (ICL) enables LLMs to adapt to new tasks without parameter updates by conditioning on demonstrations provided in the input prompt.
 Various algorithms have been developed to improve ICL performance by optimizing demonstration selection~\cite{wang2025mixture,rubin2022learning,ye2023compositional,chen2024fastgas}, ordering~\cite{liu2024let,liu2021makes}, and formatting~\cite{wan2025teach,liu2024context,kim2022self}.
-While research has observed, context scaling in ICL, where model performance improves as the number of in-context examples increases~\cite{abedsoltan2024context, min2022rethinking, brown2020language, lu2021fantastically}, traditional ICL methods remain constrained by the maximum input context length, limiting them to a few-shot setting~\cite{dong2024survey}.
-Although some works, such as SAICL~\cite{cai2023scaling}, modify the attention structure to scale ICL to hundreds of demonstrations~\cite{li2023context, li2024paraicl, hao2022structured}, they do not fully explore the potential benefits and challenges of utilizing a significantly larger number of examples.
-With the expansion of context windows, researchers are now investigating many-shot ICL, where models leverage hundreds or even thousands of demonstrations~\cite{bertsch2024context, agarwal2024many}.
-Studies have shown significant performance gains across a wide range of generative and discriminative tasks when scaling from few-shot to many-shot ICL~\cite{song2024can, zou2024retrieval, park2024iclr}.
-However, as the number of in-context demonstrations increases from a few to many, performance tends to plateau and, in some cases, even decline.
-To address these challenges and enhance the effectiveness and robustness of many-shot ICL, several methods have been proposed~\cite{baek2024revisiting, zhang2025more, wan2025few}.
-For example, DrICL~\cite{zhang2025more} adjusts demonstration weights using reinforcement learning-inspired cumulative advantages, improving generalization.
-BRIDGE~\cite{wan2025few} automatically identifies a subset of influential examples and utilizes this subset to generate additional high-quality demonstrations, further enhancing ICL performance.
+More broadly, ICL illustrates a core form of input scaling: increasing the amount of task-relevant context so that the model can better infer the desired behavior from examples alone.
+Research has shown that model performance often improves as the number of in-context examples increases~\cite{abedsoltan2024context, min2022rethinking, brown2020language, lu2021fantastically}.
+However, traditional ICL methods remain constrained by the maximum input context length, which has historically limited them to the few-shot regime~\cite{dong2024survey}.
+Although some works, such as SAICL~\cite{cai2023scaling}, modify the attention structure to scale ICL to hundreds of demonstrations~\cite{li2023context, li2024paraicl, hao2022structured}, they do not fully explore the broader benefits and challenges of operating with substantially larger demonstration sets.